drudru/ansi_up/Readme.md

 #### linkify (txt)

 This replaces any links in the text with anchor tags that display the link.
 The links should have at least one whitespace character surrounding it.
+Also, you should apply this after you have run ansi_to_html on the text.

 #### ansi_to_html (txt, options)